rddq/prisoners-dilemma-simulator/README.md

 ## Getting Started

-Run the simulation by running Simulator.py
+Run the simulation by running a script in the script folder

 ### Requirements